aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-arc/_index.md

 The `Graphics` object lets us paint on the image.
 By calling `Clear(Color.Yellow)` we **set graphics background** to a bright yellow, making the arc stand out.

-### Step 3: Define Arc Parameters and Draw Arc with Pen
+### Step 3: define arc parameters and draw arc with pen

 ```csharp
         // Define the parameters for the arc